Privacy guide for personal insights

 This metric is calculated based on the "read" flag in Exchange Online.
 For some people, messages are flagged as "read" when you open a message in the Outlook preview pane.
 For others, you might need to double-click to open the message to mark it as "read."

 You can control this setting in your Outlook settings.
 To show these signals in the sender’s mailbox, the “read” flag is copied within the Microsoft 365 environment, and then delivered to the sender’s mailbox.

-As is the case with the full Microsoft 365 suite, MyAnalytics helps support compliance with GDPR requirements.
-For example, MyAnalytics supports the following:
+As is the case with the full Microsoft 365 suite, Viva Insights helps support compliance with GDPR requirements.
+For example, Viva Insights supports the following:

-Secure and protect personal data.
-Because all MyAnalytics data is stored in your Exchange Online mailbox, MyAnalytics meets this security obligation by virtue of Exchange Online also meeting the obligation.
+- Secure and protect personal data.
+Because all Personal insights data in Viva Insights is stored in your Exchange Online mailbox, Viva Insights meets this security obligation by virtue of Exchange Online also meeting the obligation.